-BLUEFISH fishing is still good.
-If you are looking for these "choppers" now's the time before it's too late.
-They can be found throughout the Sound (find the birds).
+BLUEFISH fishing is still very good.
+Especially inshore along the beaches (coastal state parks) and fishing piers.
+If you're looking for these "choppers" now's the time before it's too late.
+They can be found throughout the Sound (find the bait/birds).
+The top-water bite is fantastic.
 Bluefish fishing spots include the reefs off Watch Hill, the Race, Thames River, Sluiceway, Plum Gut, Pigeon Rip, lower Connecticut River, CT DEEP Headquarters, Long Sand Shoal, Sixmile Reef, Falkner Island area, New Haven Harbor and upper reaches, lower Housatonic River, buoys 18 and 20 off Stratford Point, Stratford Shoal/Middleground, Penfield Reef, Norwalk Islands and Cable and Anchor Reef.

-ATLANTIC BONITO & LITTLE TUNNY fishing is good.
-"They are everywhere" said an eastern charter boat captain.
-You can find large schools from Millstone Point to Race Rock and the western shore of Fishers Island.
-Water temperatures are slowly starting to drop, but there are still hanging around.
+ATLANTIC BONITO & LITTLE TUNNY fishing is amazingly very good.
+These tunas are getting bigger, with many topping 10 pounds or more.
+Niantic Bay to Watch Hill is your best bet.
+You can also find large schools from Millstone Point to Race Rock and the western shore of Fishers Island.
+Fish the current brakes and choppy water...be ready for a quick strike.
 Dawn and dusk is typically the best time to fish for these inshore tunas but they can be caught during the daytime.
-A quiet approach and finding birds (gulls/terns) actively feeding is the key to a successful trip
+A quiet approach and finding birds (gulls/terns) actively feeding is the key to a successful trip.

-.BLACK SEA BASS fishing continues to be excellent on all the major reefs and wrecks throughout Long Island Sound.
+BLACK SEA BASS fishing is red hot on all the major reefs and wrecks throughout Long Island Sound.
+Fish deep (80' -120') with 8 to 12 ozs of weight.
 When releasing fish suffering from "barotrauma", a buildup of swim bladder gases, try using a recompression tool to help get them back to the bottom quickly.
 More information is available at FishSmart.org.